 National Library of Australia: A guide to Australian Birth Death and Marriage records held at the National Library of Australia.

 Australian Bureau of Statistics: The ABS website provides statistics on the following themes: economy; environment and energy; industry; people; and regions.
 Included are statistical publications on agriculture, demography, census, finance, labour, manufacturing, national accounts, prices, service industries, social trends, trade and transport.
 Electronic copies of ABS publications and related statistical tables are free to any member of the public with Internet access.
 Also provides access to a growing collection of historical statistics.

 Ozgenonline: This site contains a list of all known Australian cemeteries.
 The list provides contact information for each cemetery.
 Also provided, if available, are links to online burial indexes and/or contact points for 'look ups' and transcripts of burial lists.

 National Library of Australia: A guide to cemetery records held at the National Library of Australia.
 Includes references to printed works, newspapers, microform and online sources.
 Types of sources mentioned include burial certificates, church registers, civil death certificates, council and private cemetery registers/records, funeral director or undertaker records, monumental inscriptions (listings of gravemarkers, memorial plaques and monuments) and newspaper funeral notices.

 A descriptive listing of Australian censuses and musters from 1788 to Federation.

-National Library of Australia: A guide to selected printed works relating to companies at the National Library.
-Includes references to company directories, annual reports and histories
+National Library of Australia: A guide to researching Australian companies at the National Library of Australia.
+Includes information on both printed and online resources.

 Australian Copyright Council: Provides access to a range of information sheets, books, news items, training programs and policy documents.